 You may luck out and have sun, but I’d almost say to expect rain at least once a day!
-To help you prepare for your trip, here are a few tips for what to pack for Scotland in summer for my fellow ladies:
+To help you prepare, here are a few tips for what to pack for Scotland in summer for my fellow ladies:

 Typically, temperatures during the summer are around 15°C to 17°C (59°F to 63°F).
-However, even on sunny summer days, the breeze often brings a chill, which is why layering clothing is a wise choice!
+Always check the forecast the week before you leave!
+Even on sunny summer days, the breeze often brings a chill, which is why layering clothing is a wise choice!
 This brings me to my next topic…

 LAYER UP!: When packing for your trip to Scotland, I have one key tip to share: dress in layers!!
 Although Scotland does receive that rare sunshine, the weather is among the most unpredictable I’ve ever experienced.
 The layering doesn’t just apply to when you’re packing, but also when you’re out exploring during the day.
 Being able to add or remove layers quickly will ensure you’re happy no matter what.
 With that, I’d recommend a decent sized day-bag or small stylish backpack (versus a purse).
 This way you can add and remove clothing as needed, and have room for a compact umbrella!